SPIP

 image_flip_vertical and image_flip_horizontal

-The image_flip_vertical applies a vertical mirror effect while the image_flip_horizontal one applies an horizontal mirror effect.
+The image_flip_vertical applies a vertical mirror effect while the image_flip_horizontal one applies a horizontal mirror effect.

 image_masque

-image_masque is a powerful filter.
+image_masque is a very powerful filter.
 Therefore, its usage is more complex than the other filters.
-It can, from a PNG 24 file in gray levels and with an alpha layer, modify:
+Starting from a PNG 24 file in grey-scale and with an alpha layer, it is able to modify:

 • the image framing,